 - Mix together peanut butter, maple syrup, and vanilla in a large mixing bowl.

 - Add oats, flour, baking soda, cinnamon, and salt.
-Mix until fully combined, then gently fold in any optional fillings.
+Mix until fully combined, then gently fold in chocolate chips.

 - Scoop cookie dough into 12 tablespoon-size balls, leaving space between them.
 Flatten dough into cookie shapes.
 Bake for 12 minutes.
 They will still be soft when you take them out but will firm up as they cool.
 Let cookies cool for a few minutes on the baking sheet, and when firm enough to pick up, transfer them to a cooling rack to finish cooling completely.